alaa-alchal/Portfolio/README.md

           •	Automated tool to detect similar customer accounts: can be found inside the folder: Python

+          •	Google Maps Scraper:
+            can be found inside the folder: Python

           • Deaths by cause Analysis over the years can be found inside the folder: SQL

-          •	List manipulation and multiple function interactions: can be found inside the folder: Python

 This repository was created to demonstrate my personal data manipulation skills in Python and SQL.